terra-campaigns/arrival/campaign/part02/chap008.md

 - [ ] #spoiler Frost goblins come from D'Elsin and the non-evil have been pushed north by the forces of Turnskull advancing
 - [ ] #spoiler Theory around existence of shadow dragons.
 - [ ] #context  Age of dragons in the past, now they barely leave the Dragons' Island
-- [ ]
 - [ ] #context Stone from Gaelira in a book of Geology of Etor - where the Ghost Domain subsides with the surface [D'Elsin](../context/secrets/secretsRealms.md#D'Elsin).
-These rocks were used in the long past by godbound bechanics.
+These rocks were used in the long past by godbound mechanics.
 - [ ] #spoiler Foucheresia is joining Katho in the war, and sending the Thymar host south
 - [ ] #spoiler Agents of Silk have captured Daardendrien Turan, the Nurderad clan elder and replaced him with a puppet